bpbond/R-data-picarro/R-data-picarro.md

 ========================================================
 author: Ben Bond-Lamberty
 date: February 2016
+font-family: 'Helvetica'

-A workshop covering R basics; reproducibility; pipelines; and data summarizing and manipulation.
+A workshop covering a bit of R basics; reproducibility; graphics and pipelines; and data summarizing and manipulation.

+Purdue University

 The next three hours of your life